JOM/Title VI - Indian Education Programs

 - Partial High School ACT, PSAT, PLAN and SAT test fees

-- Funds to supplement students activities at each school site: field trips, assemblies and other cultural activities that supplement the regular academic program.
+- Funds to supplement student activities at each school site: field trips, assemblies and other cultural activities that supplement the regular academic program.

 - Materials for parent workshops